filmaj/Beer-Me/README.md

 From the root of this repository, simply run:

      $ ./build

+Note that it also attempts to immediately install the application onto a connected phone or running simulator (by running `ant debug install` from the built Android project directory).

 Libraries Used
 ----
 - [xui](http://www.github.com/xui/xui): a JavaScript framework designed for mobile and PhoneGap use.
+- [xui-plugins](http://www.github.com/xui/xui-plugins): the 'fx-helpers' portion of this collection of useful xui extensions.
 - [Lawnchair](http://www.github.com/xui/lawnchair): an offline storage abstraction for mobile and PhoneGap apps.

 Authors